Act II: The Father of Death

-Act II: The Father of Death is the second album by indie rock band The Protomen, and the follow-up to the band's self-titled debut.
-The album revisits the Mega Man-inspired rock opera concept from the band's first album, and functions as a prequel to the first release, focusing on the relationship between Thomas Light and Albert Wily before Wily's takeover of the city that functions as the story's primary setting.
+Act II: The Father of Death is the second album by rock band the Protomen.
+The album was produced by Alan Shacklock.
+Act II revisits the Mega Man-inspired rock opera from the band's first album, The Protomen, which is retrospectively referred to as Act I. It is the prequel to Act I, focusing on the relationship between protagonist Thomas Light and Albert Wily before Wily's takeover of their city.

+The next album in the Protomen's rock opera, Act III: This City Made Us, was released on January 9, 2026.

 Background

+A demo of "Breaking Out" was leaked prior to the album release.
+The Protomen posted a higher quality version of the demo to their website in response.
+A clip of the "Keep Quiet" demo premiered on podcast The Nerdy Show June 19, 2009, three months before the release of Act II.

-On September 1, 2009, the album's track list, cover art, and full title were revealed (previously, the band had referred to the album simply as Act II).
-The album was released a week later, on September 8, 2009.
+The band released a preview track in August, composed of all of the album's songs playing at the same time.
+On September 2, 2009, the album's track list, cover art, and full title were revealed (previously, the band had referred to the album simply as Act II).
+The album was released a week later, on September 8, 2009, and was available for immediate digital purchase.
+CDs began shipping September 11.
 The group has stated that they were largely influenced by the 1984 film Streets of Fire.
+A promotional website flash experience designed by Version Industries premiered with the album.

 The album was produced by Alan Shacklock.